whotookzakum/bapharia.com/src/routes/guides/liquid-memories.md

 ## Datamined Effects
 Below are some liquid memory effects that weren't available in the closed beta.
-- Increased chance to get a great success (high rarity when fusing battle imagine into a weapon)
+- Increased chance to get a great success
-- Increased chance of getting more slots (on a weapon)
+- Increased chance of more sockets when crafting weapons
 - Increased respawn rate of resources
 - Increased EXP gained from enemies
 - Increased Luno gained from enemies